 What does each freeman owe in the manor?
-How many ploughs are there in the manor?
-How many mills and fishponds?
-How many freemen, villagers and slaves are there in the manor?
+How many plows are there in the manor?
+How many mills and fishponds, freemen, villagers, and slaves are there in the manor?
 How much woodland, pasture, meadow?
 How much is the manor worth?

 It is said that this extraordinary book

 “...was written by an observer of the survey that ‘there was no single hide nor a yard of land, nor indeed one ox nor one cow nor one pig which was left out….’

 Written by – A. Sutherland AncientPages.com Staff Writer

 Copyright © AncientPages.com All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of AncientPages.com